dward2/BME547/syllabus.md

 Project details will be discussed in lecture throughout the semester.

 ## Grading
-#### **Updated on 4/15/2020 for Remote Learning**
-Due to the current remote learning situation, I feel that it is appropriate to reduce the amount of value the final project has on the final grade for the class.
-However, there may be some in the class who would like to utilize the existing grading scheme such that the high weight of the final project could improve their grade with an excellent performance on the final project.
-So, I will calculate the class grade in two ways.
-The first method uses the original breakdown where the final project will be worth 50% of the final grade.
-The second method will reduce the final project to 20% of the grade and increase the assignments portion to 65%.
-I will record the higher of the two methods as the final grade.

 Assignments will be hosted in the course GitHub repository, GitHub Classroom, and Sakai.
 Due dates--including those that change--will be announced in lecture and by